 In no particular order, this is a list I’ve compiled that highlights teaching compassion to a little one.

-- Demonstrate empathy towards others.
+- Demonstrate empathy toward others.
 It may be tempting to bad mouth a stranger who cut you off while driving, but consider talking through various scenarios that might have brought that driver to this junction: rushing to a loved one, hurt by an argument earlier in the day, or upset at general mistreatment in life.
-Instead of saying something bad about them, demonstrate a loving kindness by not commenting at all or understanding that in the moment they need to be in front of you.
+Instead of saying something bad about them, demonstrate a loving kindness by not commenting at all or understanding that at the moment they need to be in front of you.
 This isn’t meant to demonstrate being taken advantage of, but knowing when to let something go.

 - Respect all things, part I. If it is possible, adopt a companion animal to teach your child compassion for another living being.
 If adopting a companion animal is impossible, consider “adopting” a wild animal through a rehabilitation program.
 Teach them about endangered species and the importance of preservation as well.